masasam/emacs-easy-hugo/README.md

 	""
 	:group 'easy-hugo-faces)

+In order to generate link of image from image file directory under 'static' directory,

+If you want to change image file directory under 'static' directory.

+If not set the default image file directory will be 'images'.

+	(setq easy-hugo-image-dirctory "img")

 If you want to manage multiple blogs.

 Example of setting when adding two blogs and managing a total of three blogs.

 	;; Main blog